Students of Towson Hillel

-Our Governing Board and community members have a wide breadth of expertise and are looking forward to mentoring Towson students.
+Our Governing Board and community members have a wide breadth of expertise and are looking forward to mentoring TU students.

 Travel to Israel for free and experience unforgettable ancient sites, cultural attractions, natural wonders, and local delicacies.

 Whether you’re accustomed to celebrating Shabbat every week, just on special occasions, or are new to the experience, Towson Hillel has a wide variety of options for you to explore.
 Learn more about Catered, OneCard, and Hosted Shabbat.

 Contribute, grow, and develop as a student leader through Hillel.
 The Executive Student Board gives you the chance to shape the Jewish community on campus while learning integral skills that will serve you in college and beyond!

 For information on our upcoming events, check out our calendar page, and also make sure you follow us on Facebook.
 Feel free to contact us at any time if you have any questions, or would like more information concerning Jewish life on Towson’s campus.

 matzah ball soup, tissues, hand sanitizer, health information and tips from Towson University Health and Wellness, and of course a personalized get well card.